 f) Statuspage: Communicating status with both internal stakeholders and customers through Statuspage helps keep everyone in the loop.

-Learn about various guiding principles of ITIL in Digital and IT strategy with our ITIL 4 Leader: Digital and IT Strategy DITS Course now!
+Learn about various guiding principles of ITIL in Digital and IT strategy with our ITIL® 4 Leader: Digital And IT Strategy Certification now!

 Roles in Incident Management

-ITIL Incident Management is crucial processes in IT Service Management that ensure the rapid restoration of normal service operations, minimising the impact of incidents on business operations.
+ITIL Incident Management is a crucial process in IT Service Management that ensures the rapid restoration of normal service operations and minimises the impact of incidents on business operations.

-Within this process several professionals invest their efforts to provide incident resolution.
+Within this process several professionals invest their efforts in providing incident resolution.
 Each role plays a vital part in the seamless operation of this process.
 Here's an overview of the key roles in ITIL Incident Management:

 1) Incident Manager